andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Deling City: NPC's cars passing by, excluding buses.
   - D-Distric Prison: The Galbadian cars used to escape the prison (going out of the garage).
 - `120 (loop) esthar_flying_car_in-field`:
-  - Dream #5: Laguna and friends go away in a car.
+  - Dream #5: Lunatic Pandora Laboratory: Laguna and friends go away in a car.
   - Mysterious Building: Esthar man comes in a car to pick up Squall's party coming from the Great Salt Lake.
   - Esthar:
     - Rented car: when taking the exit elevator, and when returning.